-As mentioned above, the second test date includes 13 clinical case scenarios (CCS), each lasting 10 to 20 minutes.
+As mentioned above, the second test date for Step 3 includes 13 clinical case scenarios (CCS), each lasting 10 to 20 minutes.
 These require a different thought process to master them.
 With multiple choice questions, the end goal is to find the right answer.

 Use your common sense when doing cases and always await the result of the initial tests before ordering subsequent studies.
 Do not be afraid to send the patient home and have them follow up in office for further care.

 Depending on one’s background, stage of training, and medical specialty, these cases may be one of the more difficult aspects of the exam.
 It is extremely important to work through several practice cases, and familiarize oneself with the case testing software, well before examination day.

 Hindsight 20/20: Use the real world clinical skills acquired for this part of the test.
 Treat the patient as a real patient and not an examination prompt.

-5. Emphasize the importance of time management.
+6. Emphasize the importance of time management.

-6. Use Your Breaks
+7. Use Your Breaks

 Do not be in a rush to finish the exam early.
 Each block is gruesome and requires a lot of mental endurance to be focused throughout.
 Plenty of break time is allotted throughout the exam, so take a few minutes between each block to refresh your mind.
 Plan one longer break for food and other necessities.